On The Importance of Being Real

 Like attracts like.

-You fool yourself into believing that you have to hide your
+You fool yourself into believing that you have to hide your light, in favor of being accepted.

-to share your “real” because that is the one thing that will inspire others around
+Now, consider this.
+Maybe it’s your job to be the one brave enough to share your “real” because that is the one thing that will inspire others around you to do the same.

-your tribe to find you by putting out a vibe that attracts the real in others.
+Maybe it’s not your job to find your tribe, but to allow your tribe to find you by putting out a vibe that attracts the real in others.
+Maybe it’s your job to be a lighthouse.
+To guide others to shore.

 Things worth spreading into the world.